Gordon Plaza was sold as a dream for Black home buyers. It was a toxic nightmare.

 Even more audacious, lawyers and advocates for the homeowners say, is that after residents were originally awarded a $90 million state court judgment against the city — which approved the construction — officials have refused to pay.
 The housing authority, which funded the development with federal dollars, and the public school system, which built an elementary school at the site well after the contamination was revealed, have also refused to pay their share of the damages.

 An obscure Louisiana law shields municipalities from being forced to pay damages, attorneys said.
-Earlier this month, a judge reaffirmed a 2006 court decision but lowered the damages, awarding $75 million to a class of 5,000 plaintiffs.
-Lawyers said doubt that the plaintiffs will ever see a dime.
+Earlier this month, a judge reaffirmed a 2006 court decision but agreed with an appellate court’s decision to lower the damages, awarding $75 million to a class of 5,000 plaintiffs.
+Lawyers said they doubt that the plaintiffs will ever see a dime.

 “This case is a living example of the need for environmental justice.
 And it screams out as an example of environmental racism,” said Suzette Bagneris, the lead attorney for the class.